AIgen-Solutions-s-r-l/fastapi-auth-service/memory-bank/progress.md

 - Email integration
 - Comprehensive logging
 - Database integration with PostgreSQL
-- Subscription tier system (currently 3 tiers, needs update to 5 tiers)
+- Subscription tier system (updated to 5 tiers)
+- Simplified API endpoints for user data retrieval

 We have completed the initial analysis of the project architecture, code structure, security considerations, and documentation needs.
 This provides a solid foundation for future development and improvements.

 We have successfully resolved the email sending issue by implementing comprehensive diagnostic endpoints, enhanced error logging, retry mechanisms, template verification, and configuration validation.
 The email system now has improved reliability and better error handling.

-We have also analyzed the current subscription tier system and created a plan to update it from 3 tiers to 5 tiers based on new requirements.
+We have updated the subscription tier system from 3 tiers to 5 tiers based on new requirements.

+We have simplified the auth router by removing redundant endpoints, specifically consolidating the user email retrieval functionality to a single endpoint.

 ## Next Steps